preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/favicon-bp/index.rst

 Favicon - Business Profile settings
 =======================================

-This option is available in Omnia 6.7 and later.

 Here you can set favicons for the Business Profile.
 You can choose to use the Tenant favicons or upload specific favicons for this Business Profile.

 .. image:: favicon-bp.png